Last Updated on January 20, 2023

 Curriculum: Fundamentals, Professionalism, Gastronomy, Measuring, Production Methods

-What to Write in a Line Cook Resume Skills Section
+Line Cook Resume Skills

 Stating the most obvious, of course, you need technical cooking skills to apply for a Line Cook role.
 Apart from your “je ne sais quois” in prepping, cooking and dish assembly, Kitchen Managers are also looking for Cooks who can take direction, produce required output, work well within a team, and handle the pressure cooker environment of a busy kitchen without having a meltdown.
 These attributes are referred to as interpersonal or soft skills.
 A combination of the required technical competencies and personal traits is needed to indicate your fit as a potential employee.